England Women vs West Indies Women Dream11 Team Prediction And Tips

 My Dream XI Team

-Stacy-Ann King, Tammy Beaumont (VC), Heather Knight, Kyshona Knight, Amy Jones (WK), Hayley Matthews, Stafanie Taylor, Natalie Sciver (C), Anya Shrubsole, Kate Cross, Afy Fletcher
+Chedean Nation, Danielle Wyatt (C), Tammy Beaumont, Stacy-Ann King, Amy Jones (WK), Hayley Matthews (VC), Stafanie Taylor, Natalie Sciver, Afy Fletcher, Katharine Brunt, Sophie Ecclestone

 Probable Playing XIs —

-England Women: Danielle Wyatt, Tammy Beaumont, Amy Jones, Sarah Taylor (WK), Heather Knight (C), Natalie Sciver, Katherine Brunt, Anya Shrubsole, Kate Cross, Sophie Ecclestone, Laura Marsh.
+England Women: Danielle Wyatt, Amy Jones, Tammy Beaumont, Sarah Taylor (WK), Natalie Sciver, Lauren Winfield, Katherine Brunt, Anya Shrubsole (C), Kate Cross, Sophie Ecclestone, Laura Marsh.

-West Indies Women: Hayley Matthews, Kycia Knight (WK), Shemaine Campbelle, Chedean Nation, Stafanie Taylor (C), Kyshona Knight, Britney Cooper, Stacy-Ann King, Chinelle Henry, Afy Fletcher, Shamilia Connell.
+West Indies Women: Hayley Matthews, Britney Cooper, Stacy-Ann King, Stafanie Taylor (C), Chedean Nation, Kycia Knight (WK), Natasha McLean, Chinelle Henry, Afy Fletcher, Karishma Ramharack, Shamilia Connell.

 SQUADS —